nbonfils/JSD-website/talks/index.md

 In response, we are examining data practices in machine learning dataset development through the lens of data curation.
 We evaluate data practices in machine learning as data curation practices.

-For our first paper on this topic, "Machine Learning Data Practices through a Data Curation Lens: An Evaluation Framework", we evaluated data practices in machine learning *as* data curation practices.
-We developed an evaluation rubric and applied it to a sample of NeurIPS papers to see what we would find.
+For our first paper on this topic, "Machine Learning Data Practices through a Data Curation Lens: An Evaluation Framework", we developed an evaluation rubric and applied it to a sample of NeurIPS papers to see what we would find.
 It was accepted at the <a href="https://doi.org/10.1145/3630106.3658955">ACM Conference on Fairness, Accountability, and Transparency (ACM FAccT 2024)</a>.
 </div>
 <br>